shawnbarton/jdupes-sidecar/README.md

 - `-v`, `--verbose`: Increase output verbosity.
 Can be used multiple times (`-v`, `-vv`, `-vvv`).
 - `--progress`: Display progress information.
 - `--jdupes-path JDUPES_PATH`: Path to the `jdupes` binary (default: `jdupes`).
 - `--jdupes-hashdb JDUPES_HASHDB`: Path to the hash database file to be used by `jdupes`.
-WARNING: Make sure you understand the quirks, limitations, and expirimental nature of this jdupes feature.
+WARNING: Make sure you understand the quirks, limitations, and experimental nature of this jdupes feature.
 - `--no-merge-existing-sidecars`: Do not merge existing sidecar files from deletion candidates.
 - `--no-delete-duplicate-sidecar`: Do not delete the sidecar files of deleted duplicate files after merging.
 - `-h`, `--help`: Show help message and exit.